nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.
+Please refer to the [User Guide](https://ay2324s1-cs2103t-t11-2.github.io/tp/UserGuide.html) if you need more information on the command constrains
 </div>

 ### Launch and shutdown